Tastee Diner: Silver Spring location

-The Silver Spring location, currently owned by Gene Wilkes, was originally installed in 1935 at the corner of Wayne Ave. and Georgia Ave., and was built by the Jerry O'Mahony Diner Company.
-A new-two section O'Mahony Diner replaced the original barrel-roofed unit in 1946 and the original was moved to Rockville.
+The Silver Spring location was originally installed in 1935 at the corner of Wayne Ave. and Georgia Ave., and was built by the Jerry O'Mahony Diner Company.
+A new two-section O'Mahony Diner replaced the original barrel-roofed unit in 1946 and the original was moved to Rockville.

-In June 2000, the front section of the diner was moved to a new location on Cameron St. in a scene immortalized in Bill Griffith's famous comic-strip, Zippy the Pinhead.
+In June 2000, the front section of the diner was moved to a new location on Cameron St. in a scene immortalized in Bill Griffith's comic-strip, Zippy the Pinhead.
 The factory kitchen was demolished.
 The move was necessary to save the diner after Discovery Communications (owner of the Discovery Channel) purchased the land that Tastee Diner's owners had been leasing for over 50 years, but did not actually own.

 Since the original building (not counting expansions built, over the years) was listed as an historic landmark in Montgomery County, local and state money was funneled into the construction of a new restaurant to which the original railcar module was attached.

+The Silver Spring location closed on March 22, 2023.